isomerpages/govtech-gobusiness-main/_browse-all-solutions-Human-Resource-Solutions/Human-Resource-Shared-Services--HRSS--Needs-Analysis--HR-Administrative-Support-Payroll-Processing-via-a-HRMS.md

 ## Human Resource Shared Services (HRSS) Needs Analysis, HR Administrative Support & Payroll Processing via a HRMS
 ## Overview

+**Description**

+Review a company's internal HR process, offer a HRMS system and provide HR administrative and payroll processing support such as issuing payslips, ePayment of salaries, leave, attendance and claims.

 **Support Level and Conditions**

 Up to 50% for SMEs, N.A. for non-SMEs